tonysun9/tonysun9.github.io/_posts/2023-08-13-intro-rtml.md

 Feature store: a database that serves as a central repository for storing, managing, and serving machine learning features [*].

 Prediction Service: the infrastructure and related services set up to use a machine learning model for making predictions [*].
-In our example, this includes querying the feature store and passing those features to a model endpoint.
+In our example, this includes querying the online feature store and passing those features to a model endpoint.

 Model Endpoint: the network interface exposed by a deployed machine learning model, typically via a RESTful API, to receive and respond to prediction requests [*].